DanielMichalski/spring-web-rss-channels/README.md

-Spring Web Blogs
+Spring Web RSS Channels
 ---------------------------------------------

-Spring MVC + JPA/Hibernate + Apache Tiles + Bootstrap + JQuery

-This project is Spring MVC + JPA Web application.
+This project is Spring MVC + JPA/Hibernate Web application.

 It contains some useful configuration items: